 So when you choose an honest expert to give you an opinion, look at their real life experience and to me the most important thing to look at is.
 Examine their work.
 See if they walk the walk.
 See if they have really been there and done that.
 A lot of supposedly “experts” will not be able to meet these tests, they will not have the real work to show you and they will really not have actually done what they claim.

 Here is a basic truth.
-A certification or opinion on a stone is only as knowledgeable, reliable, and honest as the person giving it.
+A grade report or opinion on a stone is only as knowledgeable, reliable, and honest as the person giving it.
 By this I mean every thing boils down to the knowledge, ethics, and skill of the person that is evaluating the stone or selling the stone.

 Finding Honest Experts